Pokemon-Standards-Consortium/meta/README.md

 # GitHub structure
 ## standards
 The standards repository is where all standards documents are stored.
-Final documents are published in the final branch, whereas documents at all working stages are in the drafts branch.
+Final documents are published in the `final` directory, whereas documents at all working stages are in the `drafts` directory.
 Where applicable, this repository also includes formed JSON versions of the standards for ease of use.
 ## meta
 The meta repository contains information on the Pokémon Standards Consortium itself, including the procedure for creating a standards document, a list of members, etc.